top of page

 1 teaspoon ginger paste

-1 teaspoon dried shrimp powder (omit for vegan and vegetarian version)
+1 teaspoon dried shrimp powder (omit for vegan and vegetarian versions)

-A few drops fish sauce (omit for vegan and vegetarian version)
+A few drops of fish sauce (omit for vegan and vegetarian versions)

 1 cup water